wofr06/lesspipe/README.md

 ## 8. Tab completion for zsh and bash

-The existing `zsh` completion script has been enhanced to provide tab completion within archives similar to what is possible with the `tar` command completion.
+An existing `zsh` completion script has been enhanced to provide tab completion within archives similar to what is possible with the `tar` command completion.
 A `bash` completion script has been modeled loosely after the `zsh` completion.